 Don’t let the size of this Clinton Hill pub fool you.
 Sure, it’s teeny, but the bartenders are welcoming and turn out top-notch cocktails.
-Get the Mary O (Landy's cognac, Aperol, prosecco and lemon) and an order of the Irish cheddar popcorn.
-Monday nights, the locals flock to hear live traditional Irish music.
+Get the Mary O (Landy’s cognac, Aperol, prosecco and lemon) and an order of the Irish cheddar popcorn.
+On Monday nights locals flock to hear live traditional Irish music.
 Hartley’s is owned by three Irishmen, two of whom played rugby in Ireland together and wound up in Clinton Hill, eventually opening Hartley’s.
 Owner Mike O’Sullivan’s family nickname inspired the restaurant’s branding: “Where my family come from in Kerry, there’s a lot of O’Sullivan’s, so they give people nicknames to help with the post.
 My family became known as ‘Hartley’ as my great-grandfather worked for a lord Hartley’s.”

 14 Putnam Ave., Brooklyn; hartleysnyc.com